sattlerc/hott-reading-course/README.md

 The problems will be of similar format to the exercises you have solved.
 They may have different difficulties for the purpose of grade differentiation.

-The exam will take place on **Friday, January 12** at **14–18** in the EDIT building (room to be announced).
-It will have problems of different difficulty levels to ensure everybody gets a chance to pass.

 **Update (December 23).**
 Here is a [practice exam](exam-practice.pdf?raw=true).
 The actual exam will follow the same format, but may have different numbers and topics of problems.